 I love movies about weird little monsters.
-Gremlins and Critters were two of my favorite things as a kid.
-I discovered Ghoulies right in the middle of all of that and was allowed to rent them because they weren’t actually rated R. And I loved the central creatures right away.
+Gremlins and Critters were two of my favorites as a kid.
+I discovered Ghoulies right in the middle of all of that and was allowed to rent the film because it wasn’t actually rated R. And I loved the central creatures right away.
 But even as a kid, I was a little confused by how long the original Ghoulies took to get where it was going.
 The titular monsters barely feature into it at all.
 As an adult, I started to realize that Ghoulies never actually meant to center on the monsters.
 They were never what the picture was building towards.
 They’re an afterthought.

-Ghoulies is interesting as a satanic thriller, as Jonathan’s descent into the occult and black magic all essentially stem from a hunger to reconnect with his roots.
-These are not things he ever thought about before, but they’re the obsessions of a father he never knew.
+Ghoulies is interesting as a satanic thriller, as Jonathan’s descent into the occult and black magic essentially stem from a hunger to reconnect with his roots, which stems from an obsession with a father he never knew.

 Ghoulies is absolutely an Empire Pictures movie with all of the campy eccentricities that go along with that.
 It feels very much in the vein of features like Dungeonmaster.
-There’s no doubt that it feels at home within the pantheon of its parent studio, the only problem is that it’s a completely different kind of film than what it is advertised to be.
+There’s no doubt that it feels at home within the pantheon of its parent studio, the only problem is that it’s a different kind of film than what it is advertised as.

 Every shot of them looks like an insert, a close-up injected into a scene that probably had nothing to do with them to begin with.
 Amazingly, though, Ghoulies was always meant to be about little monsters.
 Its original incarnation was an idea called Beasties that Charles Band had planned to direct himself, with special creature effects by Stan Winston.

-Instead, it wound up being directed by Luca Bercovici with effects provided by John Carl Buechler who, in addition to things like Friday the 13th Part VII and Troll , would eventually direct Ghoulies Go to College.
+Instead, it wound up being directed by Luca Bercovici with effects provided by John Carl Buechler who, in addition to titles like Friday the 13th Part VII and Troll , would eventually direct Ghoulies Go to College.

-But as it stands, the final product is so confusingly attempting to stretch in wildly different directions.
-The story is played sincere and serious, the horror attempts to be foreboding and form a sincere sense of atmosphere, but the creatures are campy and cheesy and ridiculous whenever they show up.
+But as it stands, the final product is attempting to stretch in wildly different directions.
+The story is played sincere and serious, the horror attempts to be foreboding and form a real sense of atmosphere, but the creatures are campy and cheesy and ridiculous whenever they show up.

 Ghoulies was one of Empire’s most profitable releases due to its marketing.
 The poster is iconic, featuring a green little monster popping out of the toilet bowl with the tagline reading “They’ll get you in the end.”
 It’s exactly the kind of tongue-in-cheek, irreverent horror that Empire was known for at the time.
-But the advertisements had next to nothing to do with the feature they were promoting.
-The shot of the ghoulies popping out of the toilet didn’t actually appear, save for a very quick insert just to say that they did it.
+But the advertisements had next to nothing to do with the feature the marketing collateral was promoting.
+The shot of the ghoulies popping out of the toilet didn’t actually appear, save for a very quick insert just to justify the use of that image in advertising.
 But they did not get anyone in the end, so people were disappointed.

-Luckily, Band and company to their credit realized the mistake with the way Ghoulies was marketed.
-All of that word of mouth led to enough ticket sales to warrant a sequel and when that time came around, they made sure that the ghoulies themselves would be front-and-center.
+Luckily, Band and company realized the mistake with the way Ghoulies was marketed.
+All of that word of mouth led to enough ticket sales to warrant a sequel and when the time came around, they made sure that the ghoulies themselves would be front-and-center.